aaltogamers/AG_web/src/content/events/welcome-evening.md

   **Welcome Evening 2026 is here! 🎉**

-  Looking for games, good vibes, and new friends? 🎮👋 Come join Aalto Gamers at Otaniemi Game Cave on Monday 7.9. from 18:00!
+  Looking for games, good vibes, and new friends? 🎮👋 Come join Aalto Gamers!

   What will you play first?
 PC, console, board games, or darts? 👀 **The event is FREE!**